Alaska & Western Canada — The Last Frontier, the Greatest Bucket-List Journey

 Banff & the Rockies

 The Canadian Rockies at their most spectacular.
-Lake Louise, the Icefields Parkway, accessible gondola rides to mountain summits, and the charming town of Banff surrounded by UNESCO World Heritage wilderness.
+Lake Louise and Moraine Lake, the Icefields Parkway, an easy gondola to a mountain summit, and the walkable town of Banff in a UNESCO World Heritage landscape.

 Senior tips for Alaska & Western Canada